smeghead/php-class-diagram/README.md

 @enduml
 ```

-Use PlnatUML to convert the PlantUML script to an image.
+Use PlantUML to convert the PlantUML script to an image.

 ![PlantUML output image.](doc/images/output.png)